How to Protect Yourself: Auto Repair FraudSource: The Florida Attorney General's Office

 Be certain the shop is qualified to complete the necessary repair.

 Ask if the shop has experience working on the same type of vehicle as yours and whether its mechanics have done this type of repair before.
-In Florida, each repair shop must register with the State of Florida.
-Ask to see the shop’s registration.
-Check to see if complaints have been filed against the shop.
+Look for evidence of qualified mechanics, such as trade school diplomas or Automotive Service Excellence (ASE) certifications, a national standard of technician competence.
+In Florida, each repair shop must register with the State of Florida Department of Agriculture and Consumer Services.
+Ask to see the shop’s registration and verify it with the Department of Agriculture and Consumer Services by calling 1-800-HELP-FLA.
+Additionally, consider checking with the Department of Agriculture and Consumer Services, the Attorney General’s Office and the Better Business Bureau to see if complaints have been filed against the shop.

 After the work is completed, the repair shop must provide documentation of what was done.

-You should be able to obtain a legible copy of the repair invoice showing the repair work done to correct the problem, an itemized description of parts and labor charges, as well as any guarantees.
+You should be able to obtain a legible copy of the repair invoice showing the repair work done to correct the problem, an itemized description of parts and labor charges, as well as any warranties or guarantees on parts or work.
 Review this document carefully.
 Ask questions if you do not understand anything contained in the estimate or repair invoice.
+It is unlawful for the repair shop to refuse to return a vehicle to you because you refused to pay for unauthorized repairs or for repair charges in excess of the final estimate in violation of Chapter 559, Florida Statutes.